splunk/public-o11y-docs/admin/subscription-usage/dpm-usage.rst

 Aggregate data points per minute detail report
 =============================================================================

-If you are working in an Splunk Observability Cloud organization that has a parent-child relationship with other organizations, you see an option for the Datapoints per minute report that includes information on child organizations.
+If you are working in a Splunk Observability Cloud organization that has a parent-child relationship with other organizations, you see an option for the Datapoints per minute report that includes information on child organizations.

 Like the :ref:`datapoints-per-minute-detail-report`, this report shows the number of data points sent to Splunk Infrastructure Monitoring for each minute within the month; including data from all child organizations.